 A long festival which culminates with colorful ethnic inspired street dancing.

 Dance contests are most ballroom dances but only on the sound of drums.
-Every barangay has several contestants and only 1 can win, also groups dancing.
+Every barangay has several contestants and only 1 can win, also groups are dancing.

 May 25 / Calbiga, Samar

 A grand parade and street dancing with participants dressed in scarecrow costumes.

 The month of May starts in a different kind of celebrations for the residents of the town of Calbiga, Samar.
 From an outsider’s point of view, the festival that is known as ‘Pahoy Pahoy Farmers’ Festival may be considered as simply one of the many fiestas that the Filipinos are famous in observing.
 However, an important legend with valuable lessons is the source of why this occasion needs to be remembered.

 It is a story of triumph, which is a cause for merriment for the townspeople.

 According to a tale that has been passed on to the present generation of Calbiga inhabitants, the town has always been dependent on its various rice lands as the means of income and food.
 As such, it attracted the ricebirds, or locally known as maya, which would arrive in waves and cause destruction in the rice fields.
 Famine was imminent but the village folks found an ally in the pahoys or scarecrows.
 With the help of the latter, it scared away the ricebirds and saved the town from possible starvation.
 From that time on, the inhabitants of Samar has shown their appreciation by celebrating the PahoyPahoy Farmers’ Festival.

 Other pages with festivals are: